 Much of the documentation necessary to meet the multiple WIOA eligibility requirements is readily available through various agencies and other sources.
 In some cases, definitive documentation is required, for example, eligibility to work and Selective Service registration for males.

-US Department of LaborTraining and Employment Notice 9-06 allows for self-attestation to document those items that in some cases are not verifiable or may cause undue hardship for individuals to obtain.
-Self-attestation may be used only after all practical attempts to secure other documentation have failed.
-Self-attestation is allowable only as described in this desk reference.
+US Department of Labor Employment and Training Administration’s Training and Employment Guidance Letter (TEGL) 23-19, Change 2, issued May 12, 2023, and titled “Revisions to Training and Employment Guidance Letter (TEGL) 23-19, Change 1, Guidance for Validating Required Performance Data Submitted by Grant Recipients of US Department of Labor (DOL) Workforce Programs,” and its attachments, allows for self-attestation to document items that in some cases are not verifiable or may cause undue hardship for individuals to obtain.
+TEGL 09-22, issued March 2, 2023, and titled “Workforce Innovation and Opportunity Act Title I Youth Formula Program Guidance,” further encourages states to use self-attestation for Youth eligibility in order to reduce enrollment barriers and enhance service delivery.

+Self-attestation may be used when other acceptable documentation for the eligibility criteria is not available or when attainment of other documents may delay or prevent eligibility determination for an individual.
+Self-attestation is allowable only for the criteria for which it is included as an acceptable document.

+To use self-attestation as documentation, an individual must:

+identify their status; and

+sign and date a form (hard copy or virtual) attesting to their status.

+Electronic signatures or electronic submissions such as an email, text, or unique online survey response are sufficient to meet the signature requirement for self-attestation if generated by and traceable to the applicant or participant.

-To use self-attestation as documentation, the self-attestation form must be completed as follows:
+If the self-attestation form that is included as an option in this desk reference is used by local Workforce Solutions Office staff, TWC recommends that it be completed as follows:

-If a job seeker states that he or she cannot provide evidence that no income was received during the past six months, and that he or she was unemployed for that period, complete the blank spaces following the words “I hereby certify, under penalty of perjury, that the following information is true.”
+If a job seeker states that they cannot provide evidence that no income was received during the previous six months, and they were unemployed for that period, complete the blank spaces following the words “I hereby certify, under penalty of perjury, that the following information is true.”

 Example: